What's on this page

 • Intent: That federal regulators properly identify and respect the seriousness of this Project’s effects on residents

 • Hearing occurred before the Federal Court of Appeal on June 7, 2023.
-Awaiting a decision.
+On July 23, 2024, the Federal Court of Appeal decided to dismiss the Halton Municipalities’ appeal.

 Proceeding #2: Federal Court – The entire CN project requires federal environmental assessment approval from the Minister and Cabinet.
 The Town and all Halton municipalities sought to overturn the decision by the Federal Minister and Cabinet to approve CN’s project because the Minister and Cabinet ignored the Panel conclusion that the Project will cause significant adverse effects on human health, and thereby understated what was at stake in assessing whether the project was “justified”.